StefanieD/pimcore-docker-setup/README.md

 # pimcore-docker-setup
-Simple Docker setup for pimcore local development
+Simple Docker setup for pimcore local development.
+This will install **Pimcore 6.1.0** (as of August 19).

 ## Run Docker
 * Go to root directory